 And in any case that there is an unforeseen catastrophic event, we can conveniently recover our losses.

-The Sad Reality about Insurance Providers
+The Sad Reality of Insurance Providers

 Pierre explains to us during one of our weekly discussions that having an insurance policy does not always guarantee a fairy tale ending.
 In a perfect world where everything is on our favor, we can expect only for the best possible outcomes when claiming for insurance coverage.